On the singular loci of higher secant varieties of Veronese embeddings: Case of

-\begin{remark} The only exceptional case in Theorem~\ref{thm_m1}, which does not follow the trichotomy in Theorems \ref{general_m} and \ref{general_m2}, happens at $k=3, d=4, m=1, n=2$, because the arithmetic deduced from the containment assumption (\ref{containment_m=1}) of moving tangents in the proof does not make any contradiction in this case. \end{remark}
+\begin{remark} (iv) is the exception to the trichotomy in Theorem~\ref{thm_m1}.
+Under the condition $(k,d,m,n) = (3,4,1,2)$ of (iv), the arithmetic deduced from the inclusion assumption (\ref{containment_m=1}) of moving tangents in the proof does not make any contradiction.
+The situation is similar in the other exceptional case to the trichotomy, $(k,d,m,n) = (4,3,2,3)$ (Part (iv) of Theorem~\ref{general_m}). \end{remark}